vitalirazumov/Pseudochorthippus_project/README.md

 >``-i /dss/dsslegfs01/pr53da/pr53da-dss-0029/DeNovoRef/Coverage_Folder/CompiledSortedBeds.bed \``\
 >``> CompiledSortedMergedBeds.bed``

 This file can now be used to calculate coverages for regions specified by each line in the .bed file.
-When calculating coverage in baited regions for transcriptome
+When calculating coverage in baited regions for transcriptome the script looks as follows:

+>``bedtools coverage -a CompiledSortedMergedBeds.bed -b BamFileUsed.bam > Coverages.bed``

+In order to calculate the coverage per base pair ``-d`` command must be added into the script.
 ___

 ## ANGSD